Fleury-Mérogis Prison

 Fleury-Mérogis Prison (Maison d'arrêt de Fleury-Mérogis) is a prison in France, located in the town of Fleury-Mérogis, in the southern suburbs of Paris.
-With more than 4,100 prisoners, it is the largest prison in France.
+With more than 4,100 prisoners, it is the largest prison in Europe.
 It is operated by the Ministry of Justice.

 Fleury-Mérogis is notorious as a leading center of Islamist radicalization in European prisons.

 History

 Built between 1964 and 1968, the 180 hectare complex of Fleury-Mérogis comprises four entities: